sanjanb/sanjanb.github.io/_posts/2015-03-15-formatting-and-links.md

 ### Rich Media Integration

-{% include figure.liquid
-   path="assets/img/blog/formatting-guide/link-architecture.jpg"
-   title="Link Architecture Diagram"
-   class="img-fluid rounded z-depth-1"
-   caption="Strategic link placement enhances user experience and content discoverability" zoomable=true %}

 Professional content benefits from thoughtful media integration that supports rather than distracts from the core message.
+Strategic link placement enhances user experience and content discoverability.

 ---